 Example: Mathematics: In Montessori, children learn concrete, simple number concepts with specialised tangible equipment which provide a context for how number values relate to each other before introducing numbers in an abstract form (pen and paper).

-At Nurture and Nature Montessori, the child’s choice to learn is central to our approach: real learning (as opposed to memorizing, or engaging in “hands-on projects” without further meaning) has to be built on sincere interest of the child.
+At Nurture and Nature Montessori, the child’s choice to learn is central to our approach: real learning (as opposed to memorising, or engaging in “hands-on projects” without further meaning) has to be built on sincere interest of the child.
 To engage the child’s interest, we take his full context into account: his background knowledge, his skill level, his values and interests.
 This is done in 2 ways.
 Firstly we provide children with choice in terms of the work which they engage in during the Montessori work cycle.
 Secondly, we provide dedicated one- on-one teaching periods which gives children undisturbed time with their teacher in order to ensure all areas of the curriculum are covered and all questions are answered.

 To keep knowledge meaningful and fun, we create real application opportunities in each subject.
 Throughout, we create applications that engage the children’s minds on the topic they are learning: they think about the content we want them to remember, and thus make the knowledge their own.